albertosaurus/power_enum_2/README.md

     Booking.with_status 1, 'confirmed', BookingStatus[:rejected]

 As of version 0.5.5, it also aliases a pluralized version of the scope, i.e. `:with_statuses`

+#### exclude\_enumerated\_attribute scope

+As of version 0.8.0, a scope for the inverse of `with_enumerated_attribute` is created, unless the `:create_scope` option is set to `false`.
+As a result, this allows us to do things like

+    Booking.exclude_status :received

+This will give us all the Bookings where the status is a value other than `BookingStatus[:received]`.

+NOTE: This will NOT pick up instances of Booking where status is nil.

+A pluralized version of the scope is also created, so `Booking.exclude_statuses :received, :confirmed` is valid.

 ### ActiveRecord::Base Extensions